 - Are you located in an area where you could find another retail space easily?

-If your business is located in an area with a high risk for a natural disaster (known hurricanes, tornados, wildfires) your coverage might need to include entire seasons where you are at risk.
-If your business is easy to move and relocate, doesn’t rely on outside manufacturing, and has a handful of employees, you will need less coverage.
+If your business is located in an area with a high risk for a natural disaster (such as hurricanes, tornadoes, or wildfires), your coverage might need to include entire seasons where you are at risk.
+If your business is easy to move, doesn’t rely on outside manufacturing, and has only a handful of employees, you will need less coverage.
 You can feel confident that you’re getting the right coverage if your plan fully covers loss of income and payroll expenses, your projected gross income, and your projected net income.

-Buying Business Interruption Insurance
+The Bottom Line On Business Interruption Insurance